synergy-design-system/synergy-design-system/packages/mcp/metadata/static/setup/icon-usage.md

 # Create the spritesheet on the command line.
 # You will need to provide a list of icons to include in the spritesheet.
+# Provide the wanted iconset with the --iconset flag.
 # The following command will make sure to save the spritesheet to the file icons.svg

+# Generates the icons from the 2025 iconset
+npx syn-create-spritesheet --icons=warning,inventory,battery_charging_full,notifications --iconset=sick2025 > public/icons.svg

 npx syn-create-spritesheet --icons=warning,inventory,battery_charging_full,notifications > public/icons.svg
 ```